JoururiChan/pcthmon/FEATURES.md

 * Unown isn't the only Tohomon with variant forms…
 * Color-coded starter Poké Balls.
 * Item balls for TMs are blue (inspired by Gen VI's yellow).
-* Surfing on Pikachu uses the minigame music from Yellow version.
+* Surfing on EKikuri uses the minigame music from Yellow version.

 ## More Tweaks